brianwchou/deck-builder-web/README.md

 **Modern interface for MTG deckbuilding**

-Built with typescript, react, redux and the [scryfall API](https://scryfall.com/docs/api)

 ## QuickStart
 - clone the repo using `git clone`
-- cd into the dirctory and run npm start
+- cd into the dirctory and run `npm install`
+- run `npm start`

 ## Tech Stack
+Built with typescript, create-react-app, redux and the [scryfall API](https://scryfall.com/docs/api)

-## Notes
+## Usage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).